jhpyle/docassemble/_docs/documents.md

 ## Creating PDF and Word files from Markdown

-{% include side-by-side.html demo="allow-emailing-true" %}
+{% include side-by-side.html demo="attachment-simple" %}

 The `name`, `filename`, and `description` items can contain [Mako] templates.
 The `name` and `description` filenames can also contain